Jonnnty/VLM-Instruct-FastGS/README.md

 The second stage (4000–20000 iterations) corresponds to Phase 1, where we employ an <strong>oblique hollow elliptical tube</strong> to enclose the main subject for effective ambient initialization and full-scene completion.

-As observed from the comparisons, under sparse input conditions, our method achieves comparable or better training loss with fewer Gaussian primitives than vanilla FastGS, demonstrating higher efficiency in 3D scene representation.
+As observed from the comparisons, under sparse input conditions, our method achieves comparable training loss with fewer Gaussian primitives than vanilla FastGS, demonstrating higher efficiency in 3D scene representation.

 Note: The above curves only reflect the reconstruction process of Phase 0 and Phase 1, without involving the VLM-guided targeted optimization in Phase 2.